polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

     s·4/3 ≤ E[X] ≤ s·2

-Using *Bernestein's inequality* we get `Pr[X < s] ≤ exp(-s/21)`.
+Using *Bernestein's inequality* we get `Pr[X < s] ≤ e^(-s/21)`.

-For `s = 600` this gives `Pr[X < s] < 4·10⁻¹³`, and thus we end up with a great
+For instance, with `s = 600` this results in `Pr[X < s] < 4·10⁻¹³`.
-tolerance over offline nodes and we end-up filling all the slots with tickets with high probability.
+Consequently, this approach offers considerable tolerance for offline nodes and ensures that all slots are likely to be filled with tickets.

-For more details about threshold formula please refer to the [probabilities and parameters](https://research.web3.foundation/Polkadot/protocols/block-production/SASSAFRAS#probabilities-and-parameters) paragraph of the w3f description of the protocol.
+For more details about threshold formula please refer to the [probabilities and parameters](https://research.web3.foundation/Polkadot/protocols/block-production/SASSAFRAS#probabilities-and-parameters) paragraph in the Web3 foundation description of the protocol.

 #### 6.2.3.
 Ticket Body

-Every candidate ticket identifier has an associated body.
+Every candidate ticket identifier has an associated body, defined as:

 ```rust
     TicketBody ::= SEQUENCE {